git4rk/ApplicationServeronCloud/systemAccess.md

 ### Use the following instructions to configure openVPN in Mac:
 1. One method is to install [Tunnelblick](https://tunnelblick.net/){: new_window}, an open source software product.
 2. Extract the VPN configuration files from the WebSphere service.
 Tunnelblick prompts for your admin password for Mac and adds the config to the set of VPNs you can use to connect.
 3. Connect to the VPN network and then you can access your virtual machine.
 After your first access, Tunnelblick caches the configuration and you can connect from Tunnelblick.
-You can put an icon on the top menu bar for easy access.
+You can put an icon on the menu bar for easy access.

 ## Using SSH to access WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} VMs